 This story about drug problems has been sitting in my jokes inbox for a while waiting to see the light of day.

-Actually, it’s been sitting there for about 4 years, much shorter than some of the jokes that are screaming to be published again, but I thought it was time for a bit of reflection and you might enjoy reading this.
+Actually, it’s been sitting there for about 4 years, much shorter than some of the jokes sitting in my inbox that are screaming to be published again, but I thought it was time for a bit of reflection and you will hopefully enjoy reading this.

 At my 50th high school reunion a friend asked me, “Why didn’t we have a drug problem when we were growing up?”